 But that’s not why I’m reaching out today, [prospect].
 As disappointing as it is to open that Russell Stover’s box and be confronted with a few sad cherry cordials, it’s even worse to deal with disappointing results around [relevant strategy or goal, such as “your blogging traffic goals”].

-Your prospect will think they know where you’re going with the subject line -- hopefully, surprising them with your first line and clever message will convince them to give you a second chance.
+Your prospect will think they know where you’re going with the subject line — hopefully, surprising them with your first line and a clever message will convince them to give you a second chance.